-4 Conclusion and Discussion
+4 Conclusion and discussion

 In this study, we applied two approaches to reproduce the laboratory study of the glaciation of mixed-phase clouds, which was conducted in the Pi Cloud Chamber by Desai et al. (2019).
-The first approach is a bulk scalar mixing model, which determines the equilibrium values of two well-mixed flow quantities within the chamber (temperature and water vapor mixing ratio), given the top, bottom and side wall temperatures, side wall wetness, and cloud ice and cloud droplet number concentrations.
+The first approach is a bulk scalar mixing model, which determines the equilibrium values of two well-mixed flow quantities within the chamber (temperature and water vapor mixing ratio), given the top-, bottom-, and side-wall temperatures; side-wall wetness; and cloud ice and cloud droplet number concentrations.
 The second approach is LES with bin microphysics, which resolves the main turbulent mixing within the chamber to provide more detailed insights into the glaciation process.
 In the LES approach, the same chamber boundary conditions used for the bulk model are imposed, but the particle injection rates are specified instead of the equilibrium particle number concentrations.
 These two numerical approaches enable us to study the liquid and ice properties separately (and spatially in the LES approach), which is challenging to do in the laboratory, while also being capable of exploring a broad parameter space economically (especially with the bulk model).

 The calculations over a wide, continuous range of ice concentration provided by the bulk model reveal distinctive trends in flow quantities with the increase in ice concentration before and after glaciation occurs.
-Specifically, after a mixed-phase cloud is glaciated, the temperature increase in response to the increased ice concentration becomes more prominent, and the water vapor mixing ratio decreases.
-This leads to a substantial decrease in the supersaturation as the ice concentration increases, causing the size of the ice crystals to diminish.
+Specifically, after a mixed-phase cloud is glaciated, there is no evaporative cooling, resulting in a more prominent temperature increase in response to the increased ice concentration.
+The water vapor mixing ratio decreases due to the deposition of ice.
+In a fully glaciated state, as the ice concentration increases to a higher level, the increased temperature and decreased water vapor mixing ratio lead to substantially lower supersaturation, resulting in a reduced average size of ice crystals.
+The trend of reduction in mean ice size is steeper than that before the cloud is glaciated.
 Such changes in trends are also observed in the LES results, although, unlike in the bulk model, the liquid water is never completely depleted in the LES.